15 Ways to Know When to Leave a Relationship

 Recall your last argument with your spouse and figure out what your approach was.
 Were you trying to dissolve the fight just by over-explaining yourself?

-When you feel your partner is not making efforts in the relationship.
-Lack of effort might not necessarily mean lack of love, but it might feel that there’s nothing left in the relationship because you see no initiations from your partner’s side.
+When you feel your partner is not making an effort in the relationship, it may be a sign that the end is near.
+A lack of effort might not necessarily mean a lack of love, but it might feel that there’s nothing left in the relationship because you see no initiation from your partner’s side.

 Related Reading: 20 Effective Ways to Put Effort in a Relationship

-Relationships are supposed to bring in the best in you.
-They must make you feel great.
+Relationships are supposed to bring out the best in you.
+They should make you feel great.

 Also, your partner should unleash the best in you.
 Your partner is meant to push you to become better and prosper in life.
 If you feel your relationship is stopping you from moving forward in life, it is one of the reasons when to leave a relationship.

-If your relationship is not contributing to that, it can be difficult to survive in the long-term relationship goals.
+If your relationship is not contributing to your growth, it can be difficult to survive and meet long-term relationship goals.

 Infidelity is a sign that you gave up on your partner, and it is possible for you to leave them, given a chance.
 If the thought of cheating on your partner lingers in your mind and you don’t feel your past infidelity was a mistake, it is one of the important reasons for deciding to leave a relationship.